 The ME department excels at and takes much pride in our educational efforts, allowing students to gain unique study experiences in both Ann Arbor and abroad.
 We have demonstrated strong leadership in global education with partners in Asia, Europe, and Africa and in new education programs in energy systems engineering, robotics/autonomous vehicles, global health, and interdisciplinary design science.
 Our students also have further broadened their experience by actively participating in various team entrepreneurial activities – from BLUElab to MRacing and the Solar Car team.

-Our faculty colleagues are well recognized for the foresight, innovation and impact of their work, evident by the many distinguished awards earned from professional engineering societies.
-Overall, the Department has 10 National Academy of Engineering members, 79 professional society fellows, 4 National Science Foundation (NSF) PECASE awardees, 37 NSF CAREER awardees, four journal chief editors, and 73 journal associate editor/editorial board appointments.
+Our faculty colleagues are shining stars who have earned many prestigious awards from professional engineering societies for their innovative, impactful research and teaching.
+The Department has 10 National Academy of Engineering members, 79 professional society fellows, 5 NSF PECASE awardees, 39 NSF CAREER awardees, four journal chief editors, and 73 journal associate editor/editorial board appointments.

 Tim Manganello/BorgWarner Department Chair and

-Stephen P. Timoshenko Collegiate Professor of Mechanical Engineering
+Maria Comninou Collegiate Professor of Mechanical Engineering